Meals & Entertainment – What Can I Write Off?

 Where it gets vague is where the meals are for lunches or dinners during a workday, where the reason for the meal is not specifically to take a customer out for a meeting.
 There are two common areas where a meal can still be deducted as a legitimate business expense:

 - Meals purchased when you are travelling for a time period that requires you to be 12 hours away from where you commonly work.

 - Taking an employee or associate out for a meal to discuss any business matters.

 A meal by yourself is difficult to prove that it was for a legitimate business reason if you were not travelling.
 This is a rule of thumb that should be kept in mind when recording meal expenses or signing a tax return claiming them.
-The best practice to follow is to write down on the receipt who you were meeting with (if you met with someone) and what the meeting was for (for example, to discuss a project).
+The best practice is to write down who you were meeting with on the receipt (if you met with someone) and what the meeting was for (for example, to discuss a project).

 Also, the above comments refer to general business situations.
 There are specialized rules for travelling and transport employees or businesses, such as long-haul truckers.

-This is a very open-ended area and depends heavily on your specific business situation so it’s best to speak with your accountant to determine the best plan of action that reduces the risk of CRA disallowing your meal deductions but also maximizes your tax deduction at the same time.
+This is a very open-ended area and depends heavily on your specific business situation.
+It’s best to speak with your accountant to determine the best plan of action; one that reduces the risk of CRA disallowing your meal deductions, but also maximizes your tax deduction at the same time.

 Contact us to learn more about deductions for meal expenses.